Intro

 Fundamental Challenge 2

-How would you get all the name
+How would you get only the name

-s, domain
+s, website

-s, and fundingTotalUsd
+s, and description

-s for all the organizations
+s from all the results?

 📬 Answer: